nerffan1/FODPrediction/README.md

 This program is meant to predict the FOD Positions of molecules for use in FLOSIC calculations.

+You can see the program in action in the following [section](https://nerffan1.github.io/FLOSICDOC/Reference/Generation.html) of the FLOSIC documentation.

 ## Implementation Description:
-Currently the bond orders are being predicted using RD Kit.
+Currently the bond orders are being predicted using RDKit.
 The Bonding FODs (BFODs) and Free FODs (FFODs) are selected based of monoatomic calculations and based of the placement of BFODs.
 A few rules are based of empirical rules.